 This Medical Device Software development course will be presented with a live instructor using web-meeting software.
-The course content will be covered in 4 sessions (1-5pm EST) presented over four days.
+The course content will be covered in 2 sessions (9-5pm EST) presented over two days.

 Developing software in compliance with the FDA Design Control regulation, changing FDA guidance documents and latest international standards is challenging.
 This intensive course provides practical solutions and suggestions for developing software in a manner that meets applicable FDA regulations, guidance documents and international standards, such as IEC-62304:2015.
 The focus is on interpreting Design Controls for software.
 Each section of the Design Controls regulation (820.30) is discussed from the perspective of software development.
 Discussions on key topics such as Software Requirements, Traceability, Design Reviews, Software Verification & Validation and Risk Management (including recently updated standards ISO- 14971:2019 and EN-14971:2019) are included.
 Also discussed are FDA requirements for validation of software development tools and software used in Manufacturing and Quality Systems.
 Also discussed are recent FDA Guidance Documents on Cybersecurity, Mobile Apps, and Usability.

 THIS COURSE IS INTENDED FOR…

 Software engineers, project managers, quality managers, software quality professionals, RA/QA staff, and anyone who needs to develop cost-effective processes and procedures that will enable their organizations to deliver high quality software-based medical devices that comply with FDA regulations and international standards.
 This course is also appropriate for people who are new to the medical device industry.
 Course notes, access to an extensive collection of reference documents and a training certificate are provided.